 To assess the robustness of the results and conclusions of the primary analysis, we will perform a multiverse analysis which “ involves performing all analyses across the whole set of alternatively processed data sets corresponding to a large set of reasonable scenarios“ 36.
 We argue that the addition of a multiverse analysis is useful given that there are several choices (e.g., choosing of the dependent variables, transforming and coding the data and choosing the specific analysis techniques) which can influence the results.
 A multiverse analysis enables researchers to explore how much the results change due to choices in the data processing and analysis and which choices have the strongest effect on the conclusions.
 The multiverse analysis will be explorative by nature as we do not have specific hypotheses for each analysis.

-Here we will conduct multiple versions of the Intent-to-treat analyses specified in the primary analysis section:s with and without control variables, with 3 different priors, across 8 ( 2 (exclusion criteria) x 4 (imputation method) alternatively processed datasets predicting 17 different cognitive function measures.
+Here we will conduct multiple versions of the Intent-to-treat analyses specified in the primary analysis section with and without control variables, with 3 different priors, across 8 ( 2 (exclusion criteria) x 4 (imputation method) alternatively processed datasets predicting 17 different cognitive function measures.

 Alternative analytical approaches